tinyfactory-io/Tiny-Factory-Docs/jobs.md

 If you are interested in applying, shoot us an email with a sinle link to your portfolio (Dribbble, Behance, etc) and tell us about about the most interesting project you've worked on and let us know your contribution to it.

-Send your portfolio and answer to [hello@tinyfactory.co](mailto:hello@tinyfactory.co), and we'll be in touch.
+Send your portfolio and answer to [hello@tinyfactory.io](mailto:hello@tinyfactory.io), and we'll be in touch.

 ## Node.js System Engineer - San Diego, CA